-Departments are authorized to make purchases for commodities up to \$5,000, unless the items are regularly stocked at the County Warehouse or are covered under master supply agreements.
+Departments are authorized to make purchases for commodities up to \$5,000, unless the items are regularly stocked at the County Warehouse, or are covered under master supply agreements.
 Departments may use the following three options to purchase commodities at this level:

-- Submit a requisition to Purchasing, with supporting documentation.
-Departments should seek at least two quotes unless it is otherwise in the best interests of the County.
-One quote is acceptable, two quotes are preferred.
-Purchasing will review the requisition for approval and establish a purchase order as appropriate.
-The department may request a blanket purchase order if multiple purchases, for the same or similar types of items, from the same vendor are anticipated during the fiscal year. - 2.
+- 1. Submit a requisition to Purchasing, with supporting documentation including at least one quotation.
+The supporting documentation must reference the requisition number.
+Purchasing will process the requisition and create a purchase order.
+The department may request a blanket (open) purchase order if multiple purchases, for the same or similar types of items, from the same vendor are anticipated during the fiscal year. - 2.
 Use a County procurement card (CAL-Card) subject to the cardholder's purchase limit, commodity authorization, and the prohibited and restricted CAL-Card purchases detailed in Manual Section 9.5. - 3.
-Use personal funds for small, unanticipated purchases and request petty cash reimbursement as detailed in Manual Section 5.4. - (b) Services Purchases to \$5,000
+Use personal funds for small, unanticipated purchases and request petty cash reimbursement as detailed in Manual Section 5.4.

+(b) Services Purchases to \$5,000

 Departments are authorized to make purchases for services up to \$5,000, unless the services are covered under master services agreements.
-However, departures from the standard insurance requirements must be approved by the Risk Manager (County Procedures Manual Title I, Section 300 D).
+However, departures from the standard insurance requirements must be approved by the Risk Manager (County Procedures Manual Title I, Section 300 B).
 Departments are authorized to select a service provider at this level by submitting a requisition to Purchasing.
-Purchasing will review the requisition for approval and establish a purchase order for the service as appropriate.
-If multiple payments are anticipated, Purchasing may establish a blanket purchase order for the service.
+Purchasing will process the requisition and establish a purchase order for the service.
+If multiple payments are anticipated, Purchasing may establish a blanket (open) purchase order for the service.
 Departments are encouraged to seek assistance from Purchasing to identify potential service providers as necessary.
-One quote is acceptable, two quotes are preferred.